dealii/code-gallery/Swift-Hohenberg-Solver/README.md

 \end{aligned}$$

-We can solve these two equations simultaneously by treating our finite elements as vector valued, and interpretting our system of equations as a single vector-valued PDE.
+We can solve these two equations simultaneously by treating our finite elements as vector valued, and interpreting our system of equations as a single vector-valued PDE.
 We can handle the nonlinear terms by treating them fully explicitly.
-If we discretize in time and Backrange terms, our system of equations becomes
+If we discretize in time and rearrange terms, our system of equations becomes

 $$\begin{aligned}
         (1 - kr)U_n + k(1 + \Delta)V_n &= U_{n-1} + kg_1U_{n-1}^2 - kU_{n-1}^3\\